UPDATED on Aug. 28, 2021

 It has a basic menu, and no DVR capability.
-But it costs $10 per month for the first two months.
-The regular price of $55 per month kicks in after the two-month promotion.
+But it costs $10 per month for the first month.
+The regular price of $55 per month kicks in after the promotion.

 For a more polished channel guide, fuboTV has 250 hours of Cloud DVR, and 120+ channels.
 You will be able to watch a local FOX station along with CBS, ABC and NBC.